 3. They’ve made medical care accessible.

 With the introduction of bicycle ambulances, Namibians are able to travel further – and faster – with patients to get urgent care.
 This is especially important for a population with a high HIV rate, low numbers of doctors and nurses, and a shortage of medication in rural areas, along with many other limits to health services.
-Health workers are also now able to deliver medication and treatment to rural communities by bicycles .
+Health workers are also now able to deliver medication and treatment to rural communities by bicycle.

 So, where do the bicycles come from?